-Frank W. Benson is best known for his impressionist “plein-air” paintings.
+Frank W. Benson is best known for his impressionist “plein-air” or outdoor paintings.
 He was focused on capturing light.
 He once said, “I follow the light; where it comes from, where it goes.”

 Benson, one of the best printmakers of the 20th century, is credited with making wildlife prints a distinct genre.
-To one of his daughters he said, “The whole process from the bare plate to the finished print is full of fascinating possibilities and possible failures.”
+“The whole process from the bare plate to the finished print is full of fascinating possibilities and possible failures.”

 Perhaps his rarest medium.
 He used his imagination, coupling it with personal experience and solid principals of composition—what he called “design”—to convey his birds and sportsmen with such great appeal.